AndrewJBateman/angular-material-portfolio/README.md

 ## :computer: Code Examples

 * service function to fetch blog posts, from `post.service.ts` using the `AngularFirestoreCollection` database service.
+Note the use of the spread operator to return the data

 ```typescript
 getPosts() {